osmcode/osmium-tool/man/osmium-apply-changes.md

 # SYNOPSIS

-**osmium apply-changes** \[*OPTIONS*\] *INPUT-FILE* *CHANGE-FILE*...
+**osmium apply-changes** \[*OPTIONS*\] *OSM-DATA-FILE* *OSM-CHANGE-FILE*...

 # DESCRIPTION

-Merges the content of all change files given on the command line and applies those changes to the INPUT-FILE.
+Merges the content of all OSM change files and applies those changes to the OSM data file.

-Objects in change files are sorted by type, ID, and version, so it doesn't matter in what order the change files are given or in what order they contain the data.
+Objects in change files will be sorted by type, ID, and version, so it doesn't matter in what order the change files are given or in what order they contain the data.

-**Osmium apply** keeps the contents of the change files in main memory, so the data has to fit in there!
+**osmium apply-changes** keeps the contents of the change files in main memory, so the data has to fit in there!

 # OPTIONS